gregberns/Model-Based-Agent-Evaluation/README.md

 # Plugin Manager: AI-Driven Plugin Orchestration

+## The Challenge: Automating Maintenance with Confidence

+Let's say you maintain a large library of similar components—plugins, microservices, or internal tools.
+The overhead of keeping them all consistent is immense.
+Tasks like updating dependencies, enforcing coding patterns, or applying a simple security patch across every repository create a significant maintenance burden.

+AI agents should be able to help with these common problems:

+*   **Repetitive Toil**: Automating simple but time-consuming updates across many repositories.
+*   **Cognitive Overload**: Freeing developers from the high mental load of context-switching between numerous components just to track, fix, and deploy simple changes.
+*   **Slow Deployments**: Speeding up the lifecycle of simple fixes and updates.

+The idea of unleashing an AI agent to handle these tasks is compelling, but we've all seen them fail unpredictably.
+Even for well-defined, repetitive tasks, a critical question remains: how do you validate that the agent will actually accomplish the task correctly?

+Standard unit testing falls short.
+It can test a specific, deterministic function, but it can't validate the complex, multi-step reasoning of an AI agent.
+This leads to the central problem:

+How do you guarantee a high-quality result from an agent when you can't reliably test its problem-solving process?

 ## The Solution: A "Wind Tunnel" for AI Agents

 This project explores a methodology for building and testing AI agents in a safe, controlled environment.
 Instead of aiming them at live code, we test them in a simulation first.